Reven1711/CloudDock/LOGOUT_FIX_SUMMARY.md

    - Open DevTools → Application → Local Storage
    - `auth-user` should be gone
    - All other auth-related keys should be cleared
+   - Open DevTools → Application → Cookies
+   - All cookies should be cleared (including `sidebar:state`)

 5. **Test Protection:**
    - Try manually navigating to `/dashboard`